Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 2. Enablon (Wolters Kluwer)

-• Configurable modules for large corporations
+• Configurable modules for large corporations.

-• Advanced incident and audit management
+• Advanced incident and audit management.

-• High cost
+• High cost.

-• Long implementation (6–18 months)
+• Long implementation (6 to 18 months).

-• Less specific water footprint capabilities
+• Less specific water footprint capabilities than dedicated tools.

 3. SpheraCloud (Sphera)

-• Extensive libraries and certified methodologies
+• Extensive libraries and certified methodologies.

-• Strong LCA support, including water-related impacts
+• Strong LCA support, including water-related impacts.

-• Suitable for chemical, complex manufacturing, and energy sectors
+• Suitable for chemical, complex manufacturing and energy sectors.

-• Requires technical expertise
+• Requires technical profiles.

-• Not ideal for small organizations
+• Not the lightest option for small companies.

 4. Quentic

-• Strong user experience
+• Strong user experience.

-• Solid document control
+• Solid document control.

-• Suitable for regulated industries
+• Suitable for regulated industries.

 5. Intelex

-• Global scalability
+• Global scalability.

-• Automated audits and workflows
+• Automated audits and workflows.

-• Advanced customization
+• Advanced customisation.

-• Steep learning curve
+• Steep learning curve.

-• Architecture oriented toward large organizations
+• Architecture oriented toward large organisations.

 6. Water Footprint Network Tools

-• Does not cover ISO 14001 comprehensively
+• Does not cover ISO 14001 comprehensively.

 7. openLCA

-• Open-source and extensible
+• Open-source and extensible.

-• Broad data libraries (with additional packages)
+• Broad data libraries if additional packages are acquired.

-• Requires specialists
+• Requires specialists.

-• No ISO 14001-specific workflows or integrated reporting
+• No ISO 14001-specific workflows or integrated reporting.

-How to start digitalizing ISO 14001
+How to start digitalising ISO 14001

-1. Upload water data
+• Upload water data

-2. View automatic indicators
+• View automatic indicators

-3. Generate a real ESRS E2 mini-report
+• Generate a real ESRS E2 mini-report

 Choosing the right ISO 14001 software makes the difference